Venkatakoti-Devops/00-Concepts-Project-Perspective/Manual-installation-of-a-project.md

 ## MongoDB

+- DB Tier are heavy applications, suggested to use t3.micro
 - RDBMS: Relation Database Management System
   - SQL based i.e. we have rows and columns
   - E.g. PostgreSQL, MySQL etc